jaykrell/m2/readme.txt

 This is a dotnet implementation with the primary features being:

-- Converts IL to C++.
+- Converts IL to C++?
+Not C, because, exception handling.
-- Maybe also WebAssembly.
-Else the project name was mxx, but m2 is punnier -- mono2. duo?
+- Convert IL to WebAssembly?
+- Interpreter?
+- Understandable by me hopefully.
 - Class at a type conversion, for an LTCG/LTO balance.
   - i.e. class at a time, but outputing a source file per type.
   - i.e. not assembly at a time.
+  - Benefits C++ compilation, at least.
+  - Maybe whole program-ish for WebAssembly.
-- Uses the Mono runtime.
+- Uses the Mono runtime?
+  Using any runtime is another layer of work.
-- Written in C++.
+- Written in C++?
+C?
+C++11?
+C++98?
 - Very portable (like Mono, but an easier time of it for lack of JIT, etc.)